-- We recommend that you grant MySQL users the RELOAD permissions.
+- We recommend that you grant MySQL users the RELOAD permission.

-- Online business may be affected during the execution of FLUSH TABLES WITH READ LOCK.
+- Online business may be affected when you execute FLUSH TABLES WITH READ LOCK.

 - Unique server IDs must be explicitly configured for each job.